 M. Hörning, F. Blanchard, A. Isomura and K. Yoshikawa

 - doi : 10.1038/s41598-017-08011-z

-Brief Summary: ''...
-We explore the spatiotemporal dynamics of line defects in rotating spiral waves.
-We combined a novel signaling over-sampling technique with a multi-dimensional Fourier analysis, showing that line defects can translate, merge, collapse and form stable singularities with even and odd parity while maintaining a stable oscillation of the spiral wave in the tissue. ...''
+Brief Summary: ''The spatiotemporal dynamics of line defects in rotating spiral waves is observed.
+Combining a novel signaling over-sampling technique with multi-dimensional Fourier analysis shows that line defects can translate, merge, collapse and form stable singularities with even and odd parity while maintaining a stable oscillation of the spiral wave in the tissue.''